Bhavna1212/Healthcare-Pharma/README.md

 # Healthcare-Pharma
 Real World Healthcare/Pharma Case Studies: Data Analytics Using R Pima_diabetes is a dataset containing diabetes status and other health-related variables for 768 females, at least 21 years old, of Pima Indian heritage.
-As pointed out (see source URL below), the source data had some biologically impossible zero values.
+The source data had some biologically impossible zero values.
 We have replaced zero values in every variable except Pregnancies with NA.
 A tibble data frame with 768 rows and 10 variables:
 1.	patient_id- Unique identifier
 2.	pregnancies -Number of times pregnant